LytexWZ/AzureUtils/README.md

 ## The site is currently in beta, more features will be added.
 Stay tuned!

 Please report any bug or error via github or discord

+Last changes:

+- Updated the icons to have better quality